fluthjs/fluth-doc/docs/en/guide/scene.md

 ![image](/structure.drawio.svg)

-## Building Reactive Logic
+## Build Reactive Logic

-For developers using `vue` or `react`, using reactive data to trigger view updates greatly improves development efficiency.
-However, in the logic layer, the reactive nature of data is often underutilized.
+For vue or react developers, reactive updates in the view improve efficiency significantly, but the reactive value in the logic layer is often underutilized.

-In business logic, reactive data is usually monitored with `watch` (or `useEffect`) to listen for changes, and then logic updates are triggered by data changes.
-But this approach has the following problems:
+In business logic, we often use watch (or useEffect) to listen to changes and then update logic accordingly.
+This approach has these problems:

 - Poor semantics
 - Unclear data flow
 - Timing issues are hard to manage

-So its application scenarios are limited.
-But with `fluth`'s stream programming paradigm, you can build the entire logic in a reactive way, thus achieving improved development efficiency!
+So the scenarios are limited.
+With fluth's stream paradigm, you can build the entire logic reactively and improve productivity!

 <!-- **A simple example:**